Real Madrid transfer news: Move over Hazard & Bale - introducing CD Tacon's Galacticas | Goal.com

 “Players will be recruited.
 I can promise you that.
 I know players want to come here too.
 I have already received messages from international players who are eager to come,” Asllani told Aftonbladet last month.

-Atletico Madrid’s Olga Garcia, Levante’s Eva Navarro and another Brazilian international, Kathellen, have all been linked, although Bordeaux are standing firm about keeping the latter, with her still under contract.
+Atletico Madrid’s Olga Garcia, Levante’s Eva Navarro and another Brazil international, Kathellen, have all been linked, although Bordeaux are standing firm about keeping the latter, with her still under contract.

 But the draw of such an exciting project is likely to be too big for many teams to withstand.